bnb-chain/node/README.md

 bnbchain
 --------

-bnbchain is a blockchain with a flexible set of native assets and ICO/DEX features.
+bnbchain is a blockchain with a flexible set of native assets and pluggable modules.
 It uses [tendermint](https://tendermint.com) for consensus and app logic is written in golang.
 With fast block times, a native app layer and no smart contract VM it can conceivably support up to 10,000 tx/s.

 This is a fork of [basecoin](https://github.com/cosmos/cosmos-sdk/tree/master/examples/basecoin) and is already functional as a multi-asset cryptocurrency blockchain; see below for how to use it.
 The goal is to implement a DEX plugin that will allow for the trading of native asset pairs on chain.

 ## Overview

-* This uses BFT consensus; up to 1/3 of all validator nodes can be rogue/bad.
+* This uses BFT consensus so up to 1/3 of all validator nodes can be rogue or bad.
 * Validator nodes are part of the "validator set" so they are known, trusted and controlled by the network.
 * Full nodes are not validator nodes, but anyone can get a copy of the whole blockchain and validate it.
 * No PoW means block times are very fast.
-* UXTO/account does not matter as we just use the [cosmos](https://github.com/cosmos/cosmos-sdk/tree/master/x/bank) impl.
+* UXTO/account does not matter as we just use the [cosmos](https://github.com/cosmos/cosmos-sdk/tree/master/x/bank) bank.
 * Features like the DEX will run directly on the node as apps written in golang.

 <img src="https://d.pr/i/5kNDH1+" alt="tendermint architecture" width="500" />